Pints, Pounds, & Pâté

 • Privacy Policy & Contact

 Heading "across the pond"?
-Check out everything you'll want to know before your first trip to England!
+Your "favourite" anglophile has rounded up everything you'll want to know before your first visit to England.

 First trip to England Tips and Advice

-Why do I keep going back to England?
-It's a question I've been asked many, many times...probably because we'll have taken a total of 3 trips to England (plus one to Scotland) during our first 5 years of being married!
-And my husband lived there for 6 months before we were married.
+Why do I keep going back to the United Kingdom?
+It's a question I've been asked many, many times...probably because we took 3 trips to England and Scotland during our first 5 years of being married.
+Oh and did I mention that my husband lived there for 6 months before we were married?

 First Trip to England: Tips and Advice